-Provincial Repositories (Three years of historical data will be loaded upon successful registration):
+Provincial Health Data (Three years of historical data will be loaded upon successful registration):

-Clinical Visit History – Visit information displayed as inpatient, outpatient or emergency as collected from health care facilities from the Saskatchewan Health Authority.
+- Clinical Visit History – Visit information displayed as inpatient, outpatient or emergency as collected from health care facilities from the Saskatchewan Health Authority with a registration system.

-– Finalized diagnostic reports provided from the Saskatchewan Health Authority and private radiology organizations.
+- Medical Imaging Reports – Finalized diagnostic reports provided from the Saskatchewan Health Authority and some private radiology organizations.

 - Be a Saskatchewan resident 18 years of age or older; AND